iLert/docs/integrations/appdynamics.md

 ## FAQ <a id="faq"></a>

-**Will alerts in iLert be resolved automatically?**
+**Will alerts in ilert be resolved automatically?**

-Yes, as soon as the recovery conditions of application, server or database are met, the alert in iLert will be resolved automatically.
+Yes, as soon as the recovery conditions of application, server or database are met, the alert in ilert will be resolved automatically.

-**Can I use AppDynamics with multiple alert sources from iLert?**
+**Can I use AppDynamics with multiple alert sources from ilert?**

-Yes, you can create arbitrary mappings between your applications in AppDynamics and alert sources in iLert.
+Yes, you can create arbitrary mappings between your applications in AppDynamics and alert sources in ilert.
 Simply create additional actions in AppDynamics using the same HTTP Request Template with a different `ilertApiKey`.

 **Can I customize the alert messages?**

-Yes, you can customize the events sent to iLert by changing the JSON payload in the **Payload** section of the **HTTP Request Template**.
+Yes, you can customize the events sent to ilert by changing the JSON payload in the **Payload** section of the **HTTP Request Template**.